Pecorario/pecorario/README.md

 ### Hi there, I'm Taynara Pecorario 👋
 ###

-- 🔭 I'm working with front-end development at The Soil Company.
+- 🔭 I'm working as It Analyst at PagoNxt.
-- 🌱 I’m currently learning React, React Native and TypeScript
+- 🌱 I’m currently learning Salesforce, MongoDB and Docker.

 ---